As humans, we usually take for granted the idea that we can eat just about anything, and therefore we are omnivores.

 “As the editor-in-chief of the American Journal of Cardiology noted 25 years ago, no matter how much fat and cholesterol carnivores eat, they do not develop atherosclerosis [hardening of the arteries].
 Conversely, within months a fraction of that cholesterol can start clogging the arteries of animals adapted to eating a more plant-based diet” – Michael Greger, MD

-Note: this is why using dogs in studies about heart disease never work!
+Note: this is why using dogs in studies on heart disease never work!
 And yet, doctors and scientists have perseverated with this inane line of questioning.

 “Human beings have the gastrointestinal tract structure of a “committed” herbivore.
 Humankind does not show the mixed structural features one expects and finds in anatomical omnivores such as bears and raccoons.
 Thus, from comparing the gastrointestinal tract of humans to that of carnivores, herbivores and omnivores we must conclude that humankind’s GI tract is designed for a purely plant-food diet.” – Milton Mills, MD